Opinion | How to confront systemic racism? Heed the call of Martin Luther King.

 Second, King held out hope that white-supremacist philosophy could be challenged and changed among Whites themselves: “We must not lose faith in our White brothers.
 Somehow we must believe that the most misguided among them can learn to respect the dignity and worth of all human personality.”

 This remains shocking, even decades later.
-Speaking in King’s place at that funeral, I would not have been large enough to assert “faith in our White brothers” given how thin the reasons for such faith appeared to be.
+Speaking in King’s place at that funeral, I would not have been large enough to assert “faith in our White brothers,” given how thin the reasons for such faith appeared to be.
 King could have said, based on strong evidence, that most White Americans were beyond hope, and that a government of the Whites, by the Whites and for the Whites was irreparable.

 I thought of King’s message in light of the death of George Floyd and the conviction of his murderer.
 In the case of the Birmingham bombing, justice took decades to arrive, during which time the murderers grew old in freedom.
 In Floyd’s case, justice was swifter.
 But we are left confronting “the system, the way of life and the philosophy” that led to Floyd’s death.